QwenLM/qwenlm.github.io/content/blog/qwen2.5-llm/index.md

 # Introduction

 In this blog, we delve into the details of our latest Qwen2.5 series language models.
 We have developed a range of decoder-only dense models, with seven of them open-sourced, spanning from 0.5B to 72B parameters.
 Our research indicates a significant interest among users in models within the 10-30B range for production use, as well as 3B models for mobile applications.
 To meet these demands, we are open-sourcing Qwen2.5-3B, Qwen2.5-14B, and Qwen2.5-32B.
-Furthermore, we are excited to offer additional models, including Qwen2.5-Plus and Qwen2.5-Turbo, available through API services via [Alibaba Cloud Model Studio](https://help.aliyun.com/zh/model-studio/developer-reference/what-is-qwen-llm).
+Furthermore, we are excited to offer additional models, including Qwen-Plus and Qwen-Turbo, available through API services via [Alibaba Cloud Model Studio](https://help.aliyun.com/zh/model-studio/developer-reference/what-is-qwen-llm).

 Compared with the Qwen2 series, the Qwen2.5 series has the following upgrades: